manuGil/lecture-notes/git-notes.md

 $ git commit -m "check manuel in"
 $ git push origin main #[This works only if participants are added to the repository as collaborators]
 ```
-> Ask a participant to push their changes to remote, and show the changes int the GitHuh GUI.
+> Ask a participant to push their changes to remote, and show the changes in the GitHuh GUI.

 #### e.
 [Optional] Demo Create branches and Pull requests